aws-samples/eks-workshop/content/prerequisites/workspace.md

 <!---
 {{% notice info %}}
-This workshop was designed to run in the **Oregon (us-west-2)** region. **Please don't run in any other region.** Future versions of this workshop will expand region availability, and this message will be removed.
+This workshop was designed to run in the Dublin Ireland (eu-west-1) region for re:Invent.
 {{% /notice %}}
 -->